Strep B And Not Pregnant

 Q: What are the treatment options for Strep B in non-pregnant women?
 A: The primary treatment for Strep B infections is antibiotics.
 The specific antibiotic and duration of treatment will depend on the type and severity of the infection.

 Q: Can probiotics help with Strep B colonization?
 A: Some studies suggest that probiotics, particularly those containing Lactobacillus and Bifidobacterium strains, may help reduce Strep B colonization.
-However, more research is needed to confirm their efficacy.
+Still, more research is needed to confirm their efficacy.

 Q: How can I prevent Strep B infections?
 A: Good hygiene practices, such as frequent handwashing, can help prevent the spread of Strep B. Maintaining a strong immune system through a healthy lifestyle and considering probiotics may also be beneficial.